mishravivek-ms/learn-mcp-java/02_MCP_CLIENT.md

 #### Provide GitHub Copilot Instructions for better context

-Create a file named `java-cli-mcp-client.instructions.md` with the following content:
+Inside the folder `.github`, create a file named `java-console-app-mcp-client.instructions.md` with the following content:

 ```markdown
     # Java CLI MCP Client with LangChain4J, PicoCLI, and Ollama